Cyclenerd/google-workload-identity-federation/README.md

 Service account keys are a security risk if compromised.
 Avoid service account keys and instead use the [Workload Identity Federation](https://cloud.google.com/iam/docs/configuring-workload-identity-federation).
-You can learn more about the best way to authenticate service accounts on Google Cloud here.
+You can learn more about the best way to authenticate service accounts on Google Cloud in this repo.

 * :octocat: [GitHub](#set-up-identity-federation-for-github-action)
 * 🦊 [GitLab](#set-up-identity-federation-for-gitlab-ci)